CodingBowl

 After restarting, the Ubuntu terminal will launch.
 Follow the prompts to create a Username and Password.

-Note: When typing your password, characters will not appear on the screen (blind typing).
-This is a standard security feature in Linux.
+Note: Characters will not appear on the screen when typing your password; this is a standard Linux security feature.

 3. Update the Linux Packages